Federalist No. 10: Background

-Prior to the Constitution, the thirteen states were bound together by the Articles of Confederation.
-These were, in essence, a military alliance between sovereign nations adopted to better fight the Revolutionary War.
-Congress had no power to tax, and as a result, was not able to pay debts resulting from the Revolution.
+Under the Articles of Confederation, the states retained sovereignty while Congress depended heavily on their compliance.
+Congress lacked an independent power to tax and ultimately failed to raise enough revenue to meet its expenses and service the debts incurred during the Revolutionary War.

 Madison, George Washington, Benjamin Franklin and others feared a break-up of the union and national bankruptcy.
 Like Washington, Madison felt the revolution had not resolved the social problems that had triggered it, and the excesses ascribed to the King were now being repeated by the state legislatures.
-In this view, Shays' Rebellion, an armed uprising in Massachusetts in 1786, was simply one, albeit extreme, example of "democratic excess" in the aftermath of the War.
+In this view, Shays' Rebellion, an armed uprising in Massachusetts in 1786, was one, albeit extreme, example of "democratic excess" in the aftermath of the war.

-A national convention was called for May 1787, to revise the Articles of Confederation.
-Madison believed that the problem was not with the Articles, but rather the state legislatures, and so the solution was not to fix the articles but to restrain the excesses of the states.
-The principal questions before the convention became whether the states should remain sovereign, whether sovereignty should be transferred to the national government, or whether a settlement should rest somewhere in between.
-By mid-June, it was clear that the convention was drafting a new plan of government around these issues—a constitution.
-Madison's nationalist position shifted the debate increasingly away from a position of pure state sovereignty, and toward the compromise.
-In a debate on June 26, he said that government ought to "protect the minority of the opulent against the majority" and that unchecked, democratic communities were subject to "the turbulency and weakness of unruly passions".
+A national convention was called for May 1787 to revise the Articles of Confederation.
+Madison regarded abuses by state legislatures as a central cause of the crisis and proposed a federal veto over state laws; the Convention ultimately rejected that mechanism and relied instead on federal supremacy and preemption.
+The principal questions before the Convention included whether the states should remain sovereign, whether sovereignty should be transferred to the national government, or whether a settlement should rest somewhere in between.
+By mid-June, it was clear that the Convention was drafting a new plan of government around these issues—a constitution.
+Madison's Virginia Plan placed a strong national government at the center of the deliberations, but the Constitution that emerged rested on compromises among divergent state and national proposals.
+In a debate on June 26, Madison said that government ought to "protect the minority of the opulent against the majority" and that unchecked democratic communities were subject to "the turbulency and weakness of unruly passions".